Quirky Tree Sculptures at Lesnes Abbey Woods in South London

 The fossil pit

-Part of the woods are listed as a geological Site of Special Scientific Interest.
+As a result, part of the woods are listed as a geological Site of Special Scientific Interest.
 In this section is the ‘Fossil Bed’, a small designated area where members of the public can dig for fossils.
+Cool, huh?

-For more green spaces, take a look at this list of more parks in South London
+For more green spaces in the capital, take a look at this list of more parks in South London.

 Leave a Reply